willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 However, the precision of methods used to quantify demographic performance is rarely challenged, perhaps in part because each attempt employs a different approach.
 Some studies assess performance based solely on one of the growth, survival, or recruitment rates [@McGill2012;@bohner2020].
 When demographic rates are integrated into population models, specific components, such as recruitment, are often overlooked due to data limitations [@Kunstler2021;@LeSquin2021].
-Moreover, some studies do not account for density-dependence [@Csergo2017;@Ohse2023], and when they do, they rarely differentiate between conspecific and heterospecific competition [@bohner2020;@LeSquin2021; but see @Guyennon2023].
+Moreover, some studies do not account for density dependence [@Csergo2017;@Ohse2023], and when they do, they rarely differentiate between conspecific and heterospecific competition [@bohner2020;@LeSquin2021].

 Rather than asking whether demographic performance correlates with distribution, a more fruitful question may be how climate and competition influence demographic performance.
 Indeed, we still miss a comprehensive understanding of the sensitivity of forest dynamics to its drivers [@Ohse2023].